Get a step-by-step guide to creating a new client onboarding system that can be automated to save time and improve client service.

 - Ways you can add value and create a stellar experience

-The third step is to organize everything you documented above in a sequential order and create the content needed:
+The third step is to organize everything you documented above in sequential order and create the content needed:

 - How many steps does there need to be in your onboarding process?